 In the audience

 Both had prizes in gettoni d’oro (gold tokens).
 Since Italian law prevented gambling (uh-huh) no government entity, such as radio, could pay in cash.
-So the prizes (200,000 lire in one case, ca $250 then, $1,425 in 2015) were in gold coins equal to that value in gold at the time of the award.
+So the prizes (200,000 lire in one case, ca. $250 at the time, worth $1,425 in 2015) were in gold coins equal to that value in gold at the time of the award.
 The award would not be sent until six months later, when the recipient could sell the gold at the then-current price.
 Selling to the Bank of Italy was not advised; it didn’t offer good rates compared to private/business buyers.
-These complications were characteristic of Italian baroque ways of doing things, given fractured history and separate regional identities where independence and individuality were prized.
+These complications were characteristic of the baroque Italian ways of doing things, given fractured history and separate regional identities, where independence and individuality were prized.

 There were other radio plays and many deliberately back-to-back commercials in clusters, often read by men and women duos.
 The cluster concept was very common in state-run broadcasting in much of Europe then.

 Il Teatro Comunale was a short walk away from our apartment through the narrow alleys and streets to Via XX Settembre.
-There, being a journalist, press tickets were available for a performance by Genova’s Teatro Comunale Opera Company of Giordano’s Andrea Chenier.
+There, because I was a journalist, press tickets were available for a performance by Genova’s Teatro Comunale Opera Company of Giordano’s Andrea Chenier.
 Carlo Bergonzi was the visiting star.
-I’d always admired his recordings but neither of us were much devoted to live opera, often finding staging and acting stilted and forced.
+I’d always admired his recordings but neither of us was much devoted to live opera, often finding staging and acting stilted and forced.
 So we couldn’t help laughing at Bergonzi’s hammy movements, despite his fine singing.
 That didn’t endear us to people sitting nearby.
-We loved the music.
+But we loved the music.

 One of the first movies we saw in Genova was Gli insospettabili (The Unsuspected Ones) starring Laurence Olivier and Michael Caine.
 It was actually Sleuth.
 The dialogue was all dubbed into Italian and we understood virtually none of it.
 We did enjoy a toothpaste commercial, though, before the feature started.
 It was for Close Up, pronounced in the voice-over as Cloh-zay Oop.